eduardolat/goptional/README.md

 #### Value Access

-- `Or(defaultValue T) T` - Returns the value if present, otherwise returns the default
+- `.Or(defaultValue T) T` - Returns the value if present, otherwise returns the default

 #### Direct Field Access

 - `.Present bool` - Boolean flag indicating if value is present
-- `.Value T` - The actual value (zero value of T when absent)
+- `.Value T` - The actual value (zero value of T when Present is false)